 Tomb of the seven sisters

 According to legend, seven sisters resided here in a cave and didn’t meet with any men.
-Raja Dahir, the Hindu ruler at the time, came to know of their beauty and ordered for them to be brought in front of him.
+Raja Dahir, the Hindu ruler at the time, came to know of their beauty and ordered them to be brought in front of him.

-I have to say – the area did feel that it had a certain magic to it!
-Aside from the history, the tombs are also great a place view the beautiful Landsdown Bridge over the Indus River.
+I have to say – the area did feel that it had a certain magic!
+Aside from the history, the tombs are also a great place to view the beautiful Landsdown Bridge over the Indus River.

 Shan Jahan Mosque

 Being a predominantly Muslim country, Pakistan has a lot of beautiful mosques to visit, but Shan Jahan was my favorite.
 The mosque is designed elegantly with beautiful colors.
 The geometrical designs found throughout the mosque left me feeling mesmerized.